-Effective Leadership as a Coach and Pastor When I was a young boy growing up in North Carolina, I was taught many lessons about effective leadership and weak leadership.
-Football became an important part of my recreational life.
-The boys in my family began playing football when we entered the fifth grade.
-This practice continued […]
+Can the words coach and pastor be combined?
+What are the leadership skills of a coach?
+What are the leadership skills of a pastor?
+When I was a young boy growing up in North Carolina, I was taught many lessons about effective leadership and weak leadership.
+Football became an important part of my recreational life. […]

 While people may assume that there is very little difference between coaching, counseling, mentoring, and discipleship, there are some significant differences.
 Coaching differs from counseling in that coaching works in the realm of positive psychology while counseling focuses more on negative psychology.
 This fact is seen in the goals for clients.